tototomate123/tuwunel/README.md

 The official community will be found at [#tuwunel:tuwunel.chat](https://matrix.to/#/#tuwunel:tuwunel.chat).
 If this is currently inaccessible please be patient as it's still coming online at the time of the first release; we will have updates to this section.
 This is a fully moderated space to protect the wellbeing of our users and create a non-toxic work environment for staff.
-Users will not have permission to post by default.
-Additional access is granted on an as-needed/as-trusted basis.
-If you require assistance with anything that is not remedied by the documentation, please open an issue on github.
-If discussion is required we will grant access at that point.
+If you require assistance with anything that is not remedied by the documentation, don't hesitate to open an issue on github.

 If you are opposed to using github, or private discussion is required, or for any other reason, I would be happy to receive your DM at [@jason:tuwunel.me](https://matrix.to/#/@jason:tuwunel.me),